Shrimp Po’ Boy Recipe

 - 1 pound shrimp peeled and deveined

-- 2-3 tablespoons Cajun seasoning or Creole seasoning blend
+- 2-3 teaspoons Cajun seasoning or Creole seasoning blend (or more to taste)

 - 1 tablespoon olive oil

 - 4 French sandwich rolls or use baguettes